used in the EMA office

 the post-disaster recovery process.

-Services provided by the Cedar County, Iowa Emergency Management Agency (EMA)
+Services provided by the Cedar County, Iowa Emergency Management Agency (EMA)include:

 blizzards, tornadoes, flood